Version2beta/talks/workshops/an_ounce_of_elixir_2020/shopping_cart_from_first_principles.md

 Imperative - Do the thing.
 Declarative - The thing is true.
 The thing is a relationship.

-Imperative and declarative language with children.
+Describe imperative and declarative language using examples from talking with children.

 ```
 a = 0 # Balancing left from right